-Malaysia is definitely at the top of the list of the best countries to travel to in 2018, but that's not something new as they have been the pioneers in Muslim-friendly tourism before other countries jumped on the bandwagon.
+Malaysia is definitely at the top of the list of the best countries to travel to, but that's not something new as they have been the pioneers in Muslim-friendly tourism before other countries jumped on the bandwagon.
 On top of all that, Malaysia is also the ideal place for cheap Muslim-friendly holidays.

 Malaysia is a multi-cultural country, with a little more than half being Muslims.
 It has one of the most versatile Halal food scenes in the world, everything from street food to high-end restaurants of varying cuisines.
 There are also numerous mosques, and so many exciting attractions to visit.
 Langkawi and the Genting Highlands are just a couple places where you could even spend the entirety of a short visit!

 George Town, in the state of Penang, is a blend of history and contemporary Malaysia.
 Listed as a Unesco World Cultural Heritage Site, Georgetown in one of the best places to visit in Malaysia where you can get all the excitement of KL along with a sprinkling of history and adventure, all of it beachside!